diogoaraujogit/OpenCV/README.md

 # OpenCV and Python

 ## Scripts using some basic OpenCV functions, such as image manipulation, histogram construction, and thresholding techniques.
-The images obtained are in the 'Images' folder and can be replicated by executing the codes.
+The images obtained are in the images folder and can be replicated by executing the codes.

 ## Feel free for comments, suggestions or something else.
 You can contact me on:
 ## daraujo.augusto@gmail.com or [LinkedIn](https://linkedin.com/in/daraujo-augusto)